Long time decay and asymptotics for the complex mKdV equation: Abstract

-In the real valued case, it is known that solutions with small, localized initial data exhibit modified scattering for $|x| \geq t^{1/3}$, and behave self-similarly for $|x| \leq t^{1/3}$.
+We study the asymptotics of the complex modified Korteweg-de Vries equation $\partial_t u + \partial_x^3 u = -|u|^2 \partial_x u$, which can be used to model vortex filament dynamics.
+In the real-valued case, it is known that solutions with small, localized initial data exhibit modified scattering for $|x| \geq t^{1/3}$ and behave self-similarly for $|x| \leq t^{1/3}$.
 We prove that the same asymptotics hold for complex mKdV.
 The major difficulty in the complex case is that the nonlinearity cannot be expressed as a derivative, which makes the low-frequency dynamics harder to control.
 To overcome this difficulty, we introduce the decomposition $u = S + w$, where $S$ is a self-similar solution with the same mean as $u$ and $w$ is a remainder that has better decay.
 By using the explicit expression for $S$, we are able to get better low-frequency behavior for $u$ than we could from dispersive estimates alone.
+An advantage of our method is its robustness: It does not depend on the precise algebraic structure of the equation, and as such can be more readily adapted to other contexts.